The rise of online beat selling, has definitely made a huge splash over the past few years.

 “Should I master my beats before selling?“

-A well mastered beat will make a better impression than an unmastered one.
+A well mastered beat will make a better impression than an unmastered one that is why you need only master the file meant for streaming purposes to showcase the beat.

 YouTube and Beat Selling